University of Washington Native American Law Center Public Defense Clinic (for Criminal Charges on the Tulalip Reservation Only)

 This public defense service has been in place since 2002.
 Since that time, the Clinic has handled over 2000 cases in the Tulalip Tribal Court.
 Second and third year University of Washington law students are selected after application to work in the Clinic.
 All clinic advocates must pass the Tulalip Tribal Court Bar Exam and be admitted to practice by the Tulalip Tribal Court.
 Students work closely with their supervisors, forming a defense team that works on behalf of the accused.
 Funding for this service is supported primarily by charitable contributions from the Tulalip Tribes.

-The Defense Clinic represents any Indian who has been charged with a crime by the Tulalip Tribes and whose household income qualifies under Tulalip law.
-If you are charged with a criminal offense in the Tulalip Tribal Court, you may apply to be screened ahead of time.
-You may also apply at the time of your first court date.
-Applications are available at Tribal Court.
+The Tribal Court appoints the Tribal Court Public Defense Clinic when the defendant’s household income qualifies under Tulalip law.
+If you are charged with a criminal offense in the Tulalip Tribal Court, you may apply to be screened for eligibility in advance of your first hearing or you may apply at the time of your first court date.
+Applications are available at the Tribal Court or at the website below.
 If you are eligible for Clinic representation, Clinic counsel will be appointed to represent you at your first Court hearing.
+If the Clinic cannot represent you due to a conflict of interest, the Court will appoint conflict counsel.
 If you are arrested and incarcerated prior to charging, you must appear before the judge at which time you may apply for counsel.

 To contact the Clinic, you can call toll free at 1-866-550-2979.
 If no one answers, leave a message with a good time to call back.
 You may also call (206) 616-4201 or (206) 685-3917.